Offseason Management for Organic High Tunnels for Improved Pest Suppression and Soil Health

 • Pest Management: cultural control, physical control, mulching - plastic, soil solarization

-To utilize cover cropping and soil solarization to simultaneously suppress weeds and root-knot nematodes during the off-season in organically managed high tunnels.
+The objective of this on-farm study was to evaluate cover cropping and soil solarization for the suppression of weeds and root-knot nematodes during the off-season in an organically managed high tunnel.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.